Project Management Certification

 Though these are the basic requirements, the PMI might also have additional rules for exam eligibility.

-As the PMI’s highest qualification, PMP certification requirements are very high.
+The PMP® is the PMI’s most well-known credential, and the exam entry requirements are very high.
 Amongst other things, you will need between 3 and 5 years’ project management experience to qualify for the exam.
 You can find out more about PMP certification by clicking here.

 Certification exams are independent exams set up by the organisations issuing the certification.
 That means that even at colleges that offer ‘PMI training’ programmes, you will have to pay for, apply, and write the external exam to get your certification.

-Most exams give you the option to write them online, which means that you can get an internationally-recognised qualification from anywhere in the world.
+Most exams give you the option to write them online, which means that you can get an internationally recognised certification from anywhere in the world.
 Some exams, however, are paper-based tests that you will need to write in physical exam rooms.

 The exams can also take on different formats.
 Here are a few examples of certification exams to give you an idea of how they differ in this respect: